nehalecky/CS7637-Knowledge-Based-AI/08_Learning_by_Recording_Cases__.md

 ## Case Retrieval by Nearest Neighbor

-Define some parameter set that can prescribe numerical values to each *case* (e.g., height and weight).

 Given existing case at ($x_c$, $y_c$), and new problem at (x_n, y_n), we can compute the euclidean distances:

 $$ d = \sqrt((y_{c} - y_{n})^{2} + (x_{c} - x_{n})^{2}) $$

+This can be expanded to multiple parameters, and we can prescribe numerical values to each *case* (e.g., height and weight).

+This results in kNN.